optiopay/klar/README.md

 Klar is a simple tool to analyze images stored in a private or public  Docker registry for security vulnerabilities using Clair https://github.com/coreos/clair.
 Klar is designed to be used as an integration tool so it relies on enviroment variables.
 It's a single binary which requires no dependencies.

+## Binary installation

+The simples way is to download the latest relase (for OSX and Linux) from https://github.com/optiopay/klar/releases/ and put the binary in a folder in your `PATH`, make sure it has execute permission

-## Installation
+## Installation from source code

 Make sure you have Go language compiler installed and configured https://golang.org/doc/install

+Then run

+    go get github.com/optiopay/klar

-If your Go binary folder is in your `PATH` (e.g. `export PATH=$PATH:/usr/local/go/bin`) you may want to:
+make sure your Go binary folder is in your `PATH` (e.g. `export PATH=$PATH:/usr/local/go/bin`)

-    go install .

-Otherwise you can just build it in the project folder

-    go build .

-And copy `klar` binary to a folder in your `PATH`.

 ## Usage